 Pet insurance is pretty self-explanatory; it’s medical insurance for your pet.
 While this may seem like a frivolous benefit, it can hold real value for your employees.

 According to the APPA, Americans spend $15.42 billion on veterinary care last year alone.
-Every six seconds a pet owner faces a vet bill of $3,000 or more.
+And, every six seconds a pet owner faces a vet bill of $3,000 or more.

 The advantages of pet insurance are numerous.
 Similar to the previous benefit, pet insurance is great at protecting your employees’ financial wellness.
 Over 73 percent of pet owners, in one study, admitted they’d take on debt to pay for their pet’s medical care.